Emergence (2021): Reception

 Jack Irene of 411Mania gave the event a 7.5 out of 10.
 He felt the mixed tag match was the only "low point" that did "nothing special and never really picked up" but was positive towards the rest of the card, praising the X-Division title bout for being "one of the greatest X-Division matches of all time" and the Impact title main event for having "nice technical displays from both men" He called it an "[A]ll around good show here for IMPACT as they head in a new direction."
 Darrin Lilly of Pro Wrestling Torch called it a "Solid show from top to bottom", praising Alexander-Something for having "an excellent back and forth match" that continued "Alexander's streak of good X Division matches" and Cage-Myers for being "an enjoyable match."
 He concluded: "You can always count on the Impact Plus specials to deliver a fun night of entertainment."
 John Powell of Slam Wrestling felt that Myers was out of place in his Impact World title bout against Cage but gave praise to Something for having "the skills and endurance to put on a main event match" during his X Division title match against Alexander, calling it "one of the very best, if not the best, match that Impact has staged this year."
 He gave the event 3.5 out of 5 stars and called it: "Another mixed bag from Impact.
 Some really good matches and some really weak, mediocre matches."

 Aftermath

 After the event, Impact announced that Christian Cage will defend the Impact World Championship against Ace Austin at Victory Road.

+On the following Impact!, Eric Young blamed Rhino for failing to regain the tag titles for Violent By Design, and they began torturing him in the following weeks to cure him of "the sickness".
+On the September 16 episode of Impact!, after losing to Decay, Rhino was attacked by Young, Deaner, and Joe Doering, thus kicking him out of the VBD.

 On the September 2 episode of Impact!, Rohit Raju and Shera defeated Matt Cardona and Chelsea Green in a tag team match, after Raju took out the latter with a knee strike.
 Two weeks later, Cardona attacked Raju and Shera earlier in the day, and was berated by Impact EVP Scott D'Amore when he came to him later that night.
 D'Amore announced that a no disqualification match between Cardona and Raju would take place at Victory Road, as long as the former does not lay his hands on the latter until that day.